Tips for buying a puppy & avoiding puppy scams

 Christmas and the summer months – particularly during the school holidays – used to be peak times for getting a puppy.
 But this last year has seen a huge surge in puppy buying during the COVID pandemic.

 Unfortunately, these peaks in puppy buying also mean that people are susceptible to puppy scams.
 These unscrupulous traders play on people’s emotions, knowing how difficult it is to walk away from a cute puppy.
 According to the RSPCA, reports about puppy farms in the UK have soared by 390 per cent in the last decade.
 The UK puppy trade is big business.
 It is reported that puppy smugglers can make as much money as drug dealers.

-There is some good news, however, for puppy buyers in England.
+There is some good news, however, for puppy buyers.
 A new law called Lucy’s Law bans the sale of puppies from third parties, for example.
 This means that puppies can now only be sold directly by the breeder and not via pet shops or online traders.

 Despite steps being taken to crack down on the puppy trade, caveat emptor or ‘buyer beware’ remains the all-important message to puppy buyers.
 To help puppy buyers prepare for and find their perfect puppy, we’ve developed a Getting a Puppy e-learning course.
 In this free course you will learn about:

 Read this story: Choosing the perfect puppy for our family

 Have you ever been caught by a puppy scammer?
 Help others by sharing your story.